FengDenny/Frontend-Mentor-Challenges/Responsive Design 07/README-template.md

 ### What are you most proud of, and what would you do differently next time?

-I did mobile-first approach using Grid with a single row / column and transitioned to desktop with a single row and two columns
+I did mobile-first approach using Grid with a two row / a single column and transitioned to desktop with a single row and two columns

 If I were to do this project again, I would use Flexbox instead of Grid.